THE

 44

 The conservative is on the side of human inequality because he lacks the courage for equality, not because any true principle calls for it.
 He calls inequality "meritocracy" to assure himself he deserves the privilege and advantage he enjoys.
-An insightful exposure of conservative "principles" would be a listing of the unprincipled wrongs they are conserving... and refusing to change.
+An insightful exposure of conservative "principles" would be a listing of the unprincipled wrongs they are conserving... and refusing to rectify.
 The allegiance to tradition as "the wisdom of the past" conserves the wrongs of the past; and betrays a lack of vision and moral impulse for improvements.
 Opposing change is not so much an embrace of "tradition" as an embrace of familiarity against the threat of change and uncertainty... and the demands of justice.
 Fear is the strongest and oldest emotion, a brain formed by it is not amenable to sympathetic and generous sentiments; the psychological opposition to change cannot afford concessions to the demand for justice, for that would mean a return to fear.
 The conservative is not so fond of the past as he is fearful of changing the present.
 Conservative obstructions are aided by the humanitarian's good faith brain that is so often naive to the existence of bad faith.

 (Resistance to change relates directly to brain function.
 "Plasticity" refers to the ability of the brain to adapt to changing information.
 When the information pathway from higher order brain areas is impaired behavioral flexibility is lost.
 Conservative opposition to change may be a functional inability of the brain to process new information to overcome prior learning and early life conditioning.
 Without neural plasticity the human brain is a captive of its first tribal lessons; conflicting facts and truth must be denied).